openshift/enhancements/enhancements/local-storage/kubesan-csi-driver-integration-into-lvms.md

   - Positive feedback from initial users.
   - Full documentation, including troubleshooting guides and best practices.
   - Full LVMS Support Lifecycle
+  - Healthy community around the KubeSAN project, upstream contributions are seamless similar to TopoLVM
+  - We have a contribution model in place for the KubeSAN project, and the project is in a healthy state with regular releases and active maintainers.

 ### Removing a deprecated feature